Our Station Crew

 Tom discovered his passion for music whilst working on Mt Sanford Station in the NT.
 Here he worked with head stockman and recording country music artist Martin Oakes, who encouraged him to pick up a guitar and start writing songs about his experiences of living and working in outback Australia.

-What started out as some fun singing around the campfire and in the old corrugated iron shower led to the release of his award-winning album ‘Smack Bang!’
-The song vividly depicts life on a station in the Top End and went to No. 1 in the Australian Country Music Charts for several weeks.
+What started out as some fun singing around the campfire and in the old corrugated iron shower led to the release of his award-winning album ‘Smack Bang’ in 2004.
+The title track vividly depicts life on a station in the Top End and went to No. 1 in the Australian Country Music Charts for several weeks.

 Tom released his second critically acclaimed album ‘Heatwave’ in 2007 and had great success in the charts.
-He has since toured and performed with some of Australia’s biggest country music names including Sara Storer, The Sunny Cowgirls, Troy Cassar-Daly and The Davidson Brothers.
+He has since toured and performed with some of Australia’s biggest country music names including Sara Storer, The Sunny Cowgirls, Pete Denahy and The Davidson Brothers.

 Socially, Tom enjoys competing at campdrafts (an Australian horse and cattle sport) and has been very successful Australia-wide.
 In 2013 Tom won the ‘Young Guns’ division of ‘The Ultimate Horseman Colt Starting Championship.’

 To learn more about Tom and Katherine Outback Experience check out the blog series we wrote for Central Station here.

 Annabel came on board in mid 2015 to help Tom out with the marketing and administrative side of the business.
 An Urban Planner by profession, she didn’t really know what she was getting herself into!
 One thing that is certain is her love for the outback and pastoral industry.
 Life on the land runs in her veins having been born into a sixth generation Western Australian farming family with a rich pastoral history in the Kimberley and south-west regions of Western Australia.

 Like Tom, Annabel shares a love for campdrafting and is the event secretary of two of WA's largest campdraft events - the Boar Swamp Campdraft and Wellard Star of the West Campdraft.